jp21jp41/dvbd/README.md

 And much more.

-# Note that there is only one developer; changes take time.
+# Note that there is only one developer: changes take time.